It’s 12:24 pm, the Saturday before Easter.

-With the sun shining bright through the adjacent window, I’m sitting at the dining room at my parents’ house reading one of my favorite books, Keep Going by Austin Kleon.
-I cannot recommend the book enough, but I had an epiphany moment during the third chapter, which he titled YOUR REAL WORK IS PLAY.
+With the sun shining bright through the adjacent window, I’m sitting at the dining room of my parents’ house, where I just finished re-reading one of my favorite books, Keep Going, by Austin Kleon.
+I can’t recommend the book enough, but I had an epiphany moment during the third chapter, which he titled: YOUR REAL WORK IS PLAY.

 He mentions how much he enjoys watching his kids play.
 To them, play is work — they scrunch their noses with deep concentration trying to make something, in their own little world with laser focus on the task at hand.